 The Bible strongly encourages rest and relaxation.
 The verb "rest" is defined by Merriam-Webster as "to cease work or movement in order to relax, refresh oneself, or recover strength."
 Merriam-Webster also defines "relaxation" as "the state of being free from tension and anxiety."
 Repeated throughout Scripture, rest is first mentioned in Genesis 2:2–3.
 These verses describe God resting on the seventh day of creation and, therefore, making the Sabbath day a holy day of rest.
-The Ten Commandments also state to "remember the Sabbath day, to keep it holy" (Exodus 20:8–11).
-The Bible encourages hard work and productivity, but it also demands that we take a day to rest from our toiling.
+The Ten Commandments state to "remember the Sabbath day, to keep it holy" (Exodus 20:8–11).
 Not only people need rest, but the land needs rest as well (Leviticus 25:4, 8–12).
+While Christians are no longer under the Old Testament Law of Sabbath, rest is certainly still encouraged.
+Yes, the Bible encourages hard work and productivity, but it also demands that we rest from our toiling.

 Rest and relaxation – What does the Bible say?